-Wedge salad transforms the classic salad into a comforting and satisfying dish that celebrates crisp textures and bold flavors.
-It combines fresh iceberg lettuce wedges with a rich, creamy dressing and savory toppings, making every bite flavorful.
+Wedge salad transforms the classic salad into a comforting and satisfying dish that celebrates crisp textures and bold flavors, a retro American steakhouse staple.
+It combines fresh iceberg lettuce wedges (a crisp head lettuce variety prized for its crunchy texture) with a rich, creamy dressing and savory toppings, making every bite flavorful.

 This salad features creamy blue cheese dressing, salty, crispy bacon, bright cherry tomatoes, and sharp red onion.
 Each element perfectly balances richness with freshness and adds layers of texture.